ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 '***add section about our security assessment results here'

+## Scaling
 Regarding the scaling of our application, we are in the transition of moving from docker compose to docker swarm.
-However, we are using docker compose that composes a api and minitwit dockerfile.
+However, we are using docker compose that composes an API and MiniTwit dockerfile.
 Our intentions are to set up a declarative IaC using Terraform and with that set up a docker swarm cluster that can handle the scaling of our application.
 Unfortunately as of now, we haven't fully integrated this structure because of some complications with the implementation.

 sticky-notes:
-* trunk-based development with feature branches
-* GitHub actions for CI/CD
-* GitHub issues for task management

 # Reflections